solo-io/gloo/docs/content/operations/debugging_gloo/_index.md

 ---
-title: Debugging Gloo
+title: Debugging Gloo Edge
-description: This document shows how some common ways to debug Gloo and Envoy
+description: This document shows how some common ways to debug Gloo Edge and Envoy
 weight: 10
 ---

-At times you may need to debug Gloo misconfigurations.
-Gloo is based on [Envoy](https://www.envoyproxy.io) and often times these misconfigurations are observed as a result of behavior seen at the proxy.
-This guide will help you debug issues with Gloo and Envoy.
+At times you may need to debug Gloo Edge misconfigurations.
+Gloo Edge is based on [Envoy](https://www.envoyproxy.io) and often times these misconfigurations are observed as a result of behavior seen at the proxy.
+This guide will help you debug issues with Gloo Edge and Envoy.

 The guide is broken into 3 main sections: